NIVANorge/Mobius2/docs/mobius2docs/units.md

 - Scaling factor.
 This can only appear as the first part, and can be used if you can't express the scaling using SI prefixes.
 The scaling factor is an integer or a rational number.
 - A unit part.
 	- This starts with an optional SI prefix.
-	- It is then followed by the symbol of a base or compound unit.
+	- It is then followed by the symbol of a base or derived unit.
 	- Next it is followed by an optional power.
 The power is integer or rational, and applies to both the unit and the SI prefix.

 Examples: